 Real Estate Lawyer Explains Real Estate, Land Use and Zoning Law

 Effective representation in real estate law, as well as land use and zoning law, requires knowledge of state codes and local ordinances.
 It also requires familiarity with the complex technical issues in development.
-A real estate lawyer at Uscher, Quiat, Uscher & Russo, P.C. has the experience to represent clients on both sides of the table in New Jersey — developers as well as municipal boards.
+Joseph A. Russo, Esq. at Uscher, Quiat, Uscher & Russo, P.C., has the experience to represent clients on both sides of the table in New Jersey — developers as well as municipal boards.

-Particular familiarity with land use law helps Joe ease obstacles for land owners in commercial and residential development.
-In addition, it helps him to advise local officials on interpretation or drafting of planning and zoning ordinances.
+Particular familiarity with land use law helps Joe ease obstacles for landowners in commercial and residential development.
+In addition, it helps him to advise local officials on the interpretation or drafting of planning and zoning ordinances.
 A municipality’s zoning ordinance provides the blueprint for development.
 Our firm serves clients primarily in the following categories:

 New Jersey law requires site plans for new construction (for example, a residential development, office building, or shopping center).
 The law also requires site plans when renovations enlarge the footprint of the existing building.
 You must submit site plan applications to the municipality’s planning board for approval.